CityNet: A Comprehensive Multi-Modal Urban Dataset for Advanced Research in Urban Computing: Machine learning applications

 \subsection{Inter-city Transfer Learning}

-As shown in Table \ref{tab:taxi}, deep learning models generate accurate predictions when empowered with abundant data.
-However, the level of digitization varies significantly among cities, and it is likely that many cities cannot build accurate deep prediction models due to a lack of data.
-One solution to the problem is transfer learning \cite{pan2009survey}, which transfers knowledge from a source domain with abundant data to a target domain without much data, and in our case, from one city to another.
-Therefore, we carry out transfer learning experiments on CityNet to show that connections among cities can lead to positive knowledge transfer, and to provide benchmarks for future works on urban transfer learning.
+As depicted in Table \ref{tab:taxi}, deep learning models can generate highly accurate predictions when provided with ample data.
+However, the level of digitization varies significantly among cities, and it is likely that many cities may not be able to construct accurate deep learning prediction models due to a lack of data.
+One effective solution to this problem is transfer learning \cite{pan2009survey}, which leverages knowledge from a source domain with abundant data to a target domain with limited data.
+In our case, this involves transferring knowledge from one city to another.
+Therefore, we conduct transfer learning experiments on CityNet to demonstrate that inter-city connections can facilitate positive knowledge transfer and to establish benchmarks for future research on inter-city transfer learning.

-We investigate the problem of inter-city transfer learning on taxi service datasets.
-We formulate the problem as to learn a function $f_{c_s, c_t}$ that achieves the lowest prediction error on the target city $c_t$, with the help of data from the source city $c_s$:
+In this study, we examine the problem of inter-city transfer learning on taxi mobility sub-datasets.
+We formulate this problem as learning a function $f_{c_s, c_t}$ that that minimizes the prediction error on the target city $c_t$, with the assistance of data from the source city $c_s$: